X-Carve or Shapeoko?

 For fairness, I chose the Shapeoko 4 (XXL) as it's closest to the X-Carve (1000 mm) in terms of effective cutting area and price.

 The difference between the different versions (standard, XL, XXL) of Shapeoko 4 is only in size and travel lengths.

 Although you can build your kit with the X-Carve, we have chosen the most popular option, the fully loaded kit by X-Carve (USA power outlet).

 For Shapeoko 4 (XXL) we have included the base package plus the carbide compact router.

-In both the CNCs we have not considered end mills and they have to be bought separately.
+In both the CNCs we have not considered router bits or end mills in the cost and they have to be bought separately.

 |X-Carve (1000mm) Fully Loaded Kit||$2,599|